9 FAM 302.12

 b.
 Unavailable

 c.
 (U) When requesting a visa revocation, the OCS/CI country desk officer will work with L/CA for concurrence before sending the request to you.
-If you concur with the facts as presented by the Department, you should then follow normal visa revocation procedures under 9 FAM 403.11.
+If you concur with the facts as presented by the Department, then follow normal visa revocation procedures under 9 FAM 403.11.

 9 FAM 302.12-4(C) (U) Advisory Opinions